 What Else Can Boost Your Law School Application?

 - Plan Your Essays Early – It is never too early to start thinking about what you will say in your personal statement and other law school application essays.
-Find a personal story that will help the admissions committee get an idea for who you are and what you believe in – don’t try to write the “perfect” essay that shows why you are an ideal law student.
+Find a personal story that will help the admissions committee understand who you are and what you believe in – don’t try to write the “perfect” essay that shows why you are an ideal law student.
 Focus more on giving the committee something unique and engaging to read that provides an accurate picture of your personality and background.

-- Address Any Weaknesses – Not everyone is a perfect student so there may be holes or weaknesses in your transcript or resume that you should address in your application.
+- Address Any Weaknesses – Not everyone is a perfect student, so there may be holes or weaknesses in your transcript or resume that you should address in your application.
 If you got a low grade in a class, consider taking a summer class to show that you are serious about maintaining high academic standards.
 You can also enhance your resume with volunteer work or a summer internship.

-While there will always be those who look upon community college graduates with distain, the truth is that many post-graduate schools and employers care more that you got an education than where it came from.
-There are always exceptions to the rule, but graduating from community college should not hurt your chances of getting into law school as long as you have a strong application.
+While there will always be those who look upon community college graduates with disdain, the truth is that many post-graduate schools and employers care more that you got an education than where it came from.
+There are always exceptions to the rule, but graduating from a community college should not hurt your chances of getting into law school as long as you have a strong application.